hoeck/decompiled-lightning-frontend-sql-slides/slides.md

 - uhh cyka blyat that was almost 20 years ago

-- world was different
+- FOR ME, world was DIFFERENT

-- architecture back then:
+- ARCHITECTURE back then:
   - database server in your office
   - windows desktop app that connects to that db
   - when working out in the field / visiting customers:
     - local db (no internet back then)
     - syncs (replicates) to the main db once your're back in the office

-- that was already outdated / legacy back then
+- that was already OUTDATED / legacy back then
-  - the web platform took over
+  - the WEB PLATFORM TOOK OVER
     - so much easier to just open a webpage than to
       - install a (expensive, licensed) database
       - install a windows executable with all its dependencies